dthorburn/Gambiae_Sex_Seq/README.md

 5. Update the project directory path and add required (and optional) arguments in the `RNA_Isoform.sh` script.
 6. Run the pipeline using `qsub RNA_Isoform.sh`.

-For a more detailed help message run `sh RNA_Isoform.sh --help`
+For a more detailed help message run `sh RNA_Isoform.sh --help`.
+Also, please note that if fastq files are used as input, decompressed fastqs are needed for uLTRA.